zainof/GIT716.ET/README.md

 This repository details the code for modelling ET in the model of ET look.
 This repository was created by the GIT 716 Honors class of 2023

 # Tech Stack
-- Visual Studio Code or Pycharm
+- Visual Studio code
-- GitHub (Version control)
+- GitHub

 # Create your python environment using Conda
 - Open VS code